Leader-board/OA-and-Interviews/Application experiences/2021-22/SIG/Quantitative Trader - 2022 Programme.md

 This does not appear to be automatic, though I'm not sure on whether everyone gets it.

 The exam contains 14 questions of a mainly probability nature (with a focus on expectations) and a couple of brain-teasers.
 While the questions are not particularly hard themselves, there's only 20 minutes in total, so one is likely to be pressured for time.
+Example questions would be finding the expectation of a particular infinite stream or finding whether a particular bet is good (which would involve comparing the expected value with the value of the bet).
+The questions were a mix of MCQ and fill in the blanks (usually an integer).

 ### Round 1 interview